 Keep in mind that water-based primers (such as latex) can cause your particleboard to swell.

-So, you should never use them for such surfaces.
+So, you should never use them on such surfaces.

-Once you have applied the right primer and it’s completely dry, you can apply the paint of your choices like latex, enamel, or lacquer paint.
+Once you have applied the right primer and it’s completely dry, you can apply the paint of your choice like latex, enamel, or lacquer paint.

 A gloss or high-gloss finish is usually recommended for painting particle board cabinets and furniture as it will be easier to clean and provide a nice overall appearance.